 The CMO Survey reports that marketing spend as a percent of company budget was:

 - 9.0% for B2C Service Companies

-Go to Market Charts Marketing – IoT Opportunities By Industry & Application
+Go to Market Charts for Marketing – IoT Opportunities By Industry & Application

 Forrester constructed a matrix to determine what IoT opportunities are hot (they have a combination of attractive industry conditions and strong adoption by customers in those industries).
 Examples of specific key use case by industry are summarized below.

-Go to Market Charts Marketing – IoT Opportunities By Industry & Application – Hottest Markets
+Go to Market Charts for Marketing – IoT Opportunities By Industry & Application – Hottest Markets